-The analysis of OATT transmission facilities below 100kV and not under PJM operational control is led by the Transmission Owners (TO-)using their local planning criteria or FERC Form No. 715 criteria, as applicable.
-This is appropriate since localas the Transmission Owner is responsible to oversee the operations, maintenance and planning personnel oversee these of its local systems.
+The analysis of OATT transmission facilities below 100kV and not under PJM operational control is led by the Transmission Owners (TO.)using their local planning criteria or FERC Form No. 715 criteria, as applicable.
+This is appropriate since localas the Transmission Owners are is esponsible to oversee the operations, maintenance and planning personnel ov their respectiveite local systems.
 These transmission facilities typically provide only local transmission functions, e.g., serving of interest to the customers in the nearby electrical vicinity.
 The TO-Transmission Owner analysis ensures local facilities not under PJM's operational control meet NERC (if applicable) and local reliability criteria or the Transmission Owner's local planning criteria.
-Inaddition, the local Transmission Owner personnel may also develop recommended modifications to transmission facilities that are not required by PJM reliability, market efficiencyor operational performance criteria (the non-criteria based upgrades are called Supplemental-RTEP Projects.)
-The Transmission Owner will initiate all reliability-based and supplemental upgrade requests for facilities not under PJM's control.
-All such projects will be introduced tothe PJM Regional planning process through PJM's TEAC and Subregional RTEP Committees.
+In addition, the local Transmission Owner personnel may also developrecommended modifications to transmission facilities that are not required by PJM reliability. market efficiency or operational performance criteria (the non-criteria based upgrades arecalled Supplemental RTEP Projects.)
+The Transmission Owner will initiate all reliability-basedand supplemental upgrade requests for facilities not under PJM's control.
+All such projects willbe introduced to the PJM Regional planning process through PJM's TEAC and Subregional RTEP Committees.
 In this way these TO initiated projects will be subject to the same open, transparent and participatory PJM committee activities as PJM initiated projects (see discussion of TEAC and Subregional RTEP Committee.)